Biography of André Nocquet, the First Foreign Live-in Student of Morihei Ueshiba

 Official duties as a representative of the Aikikai and management of Aikido in France and Europe

-Nocquet, now a 4th Dan in Aikido, was appointed by Tadashi Abe Sensei as his successor when he returned to Japan in 1960.
-On April 16, 1962, this responsibility was made offical by Morihei Ueshiba Sensei himself when he sent a formal request to Nocquet to become the general representative of the Aikikai Hombu Dojo in France.
+Nocquet, now a 4th Dan in Aikido, was appointed by Abe Tadashi Sensei as his successor when he returned to Japan in 1960.
+On April 16, 1962, this responsibility was made offical by Ueshiba Morihei himself when he sent a formal request to Nocquet to become the general representative of the Aikikai Hombu Dojo in France.
 The 5th Dan Aikikai was awarded to Nocquet by Murashige Aritomo Sensei, along with a certificate signed by Morihei Ueshiba.

 Nocquet welcomed the arrival in France of two former training partners, Masamichi Noro in 1961, and Nobuyoshi Tamura in 1964.
 Both men were sent to help develop Aikido in France and in the rest of Europe.
 Unfortunately, the presence on the territory of two high-level instructors exacerbated tensions within an already heterogeneous community of Aikidoka and led to splits and disagreements which are still alive today.

 With the help of teachers in Belgium, Italy, Germany and Switzerland, Nocquet founded the European Federation of Aikido.
-He received the 7th Dan Aikikai on July 6th, 1973 from the hands of Hirokazu Kobayashi Sensei.
-The same year, he worked with Hiroo Mochizuki (son of Minoru Mochizuki) and Nobuyoshi Tamura on the formalization of an Aikido curriculum, which is still in place today.
+On July 6th, 1973, Kobayashi Hirokazu awarded the 7th Dan from the his own organisation, the Aikido Osaka Hombu (therefore unrecognized by the Aikikai) to Nocquet during and International Seminar that they taught jointly in La Baule (France).
+The same year, he worked with Mochizuki Hiroo (son of Mochizuki Minoru) and Nobuyoshi Tamura on the formalization of an Aikido curriculum, which is still in place today.
 He also helped establishing a state-recognized diploma of Aikido instructor.

 Nocquet taught most of the current senior Aikido instructors in Europe, as well as soldiers from the National Paratrooper Union, and officials from the National Police.
 Nocquet continued to teach Aikido and to work for the spread of Aikido’s pacifist ideals through courses and lectures that he gave throughout Europe.